Brought to You by Roto Street Journal

 This ensures our rankings and predictions are as holistic and well-informed as possible, with every meaningful angle considered.
 Additionally, the formula removes bias by forcing us to examine every player under the same exact lens.
 So leave no fantasy stone unturned, and check back in a few weeks as we update our Rankings and begin unveiling our improved Fantasy Stock Profiles.

-The progressions within and increased reliance upon Advanced Analytics has Fantasy Football Owners confused.
+The development, and increased reliance, upon Advanced Analytics has Fantasy Football Owners confused.

 Now, owners expect to find that one metric or evaluation tool that'll open up Fantasy Nirvana.